woile/woile.github.io/posts/sharing-team-secrets.rst

 ----------

 For quite some time, I've been trying to solve this problem I had in my mind.
-I was looking for a way to store my passwords in a secure way.
+I was looking for a way to store my passwords (I'll refer to them as secrets also) in a secure way.
 But also, I wanted these features:

 - Storing passwords in the cloud